 “Sometimes I felt I knew what it was like to be dead.
 When I lay in the cold, damp grave with the rusty mental door above me, I could almost feel the arms of death reaching out to grab me.”

 Her father became a man that she called The Devil.
-He tied her up, he buried her in the dark, tortured her animals in front of her eyes and hissed horrid words that a small child should never hear.
+He tied her up, he buried her in the dark, tortured her animals in front of her eyes, and hissed horrid words that a small child should never hear.
 “When I decide you have suffered enough, you can die, not before….understand, I make the rules….you die when I say”.

 With his death in 2009 came some relief and taking her story to the police did bring investigation but with no physical evidence, no remains of the women and travelers Shannon O’Leary and her mother witnessed being killed, police only have their word to go on.

 A mentally ill, unstable man got away with murder alongside the violence and abuse he inflicted on his own family year after year.
 Shannon O’Leary has to be admired for facing her past and laying it bare through this book.
-Demons which haunt her are detailed and explained and the traumatic experiences from her childhood are confronted head-on.
+The demons which haunt her are detailed and explained and the traumatic experiences from her childhood are confronted head-on.

 With the writing perspective sometimes being from a 5-year-old girl and others being from an adult point of view, the narrative can in places, be difficult to follow.
-However, there is no doubt this book is an admirably honest, compelling and detailed account of years of trauma and as a result, it is not a book which can be read lightly.
+However, there is no doubt this book is an admirably honest, compelling and detailed account of years of trauma and as a result, it is not a book that can be read lightly.
 The strength shown by this author in surviving her childhood and in writing this book is a lesson to all of us.
 While The Blood On My Hands is a shocking read, these are words you will never forget.

 You can purchase a copy of The Blood On My Hands: An Autobiography by Shannon O’Leary at Amazon.